-Erie manufacturing company launches its ESOP to better reward employees, strengthen the community and continue its family legacy
+Erie manufacturing company launches its employee owned stock ownership plan (ESOP) to better reward employees, strengthen the community and continue its family legacy

 ERIE, PA – Owners of local industrial furnace company, Onex, have completed a long-planned transition to a 100% employee owned business through the creation of Onex’s new Employee Stock Ownership Plan (ESOP).

 Ashleigh and Drew Walters, President and Vice President of Onex, proudly announced the new ESOP to all their employees on Aug.
 21 at its inaugural Onex ESOP barbecue.
 Ashleigh points out, “We knew an ESOP was the right direction for Onex’s future.
 Being 100% employee-owned rewards our hard-working employees, excites our clients, keeps the business headquartered in Erie, ensures we have the same strong management team and leverages the benefits of tax-free status.
 When we considered all these positives, it made sense to make this transition now.
 We’re all very excited about this brand new chapter in the Onex story.”